Miike0/Basic-Python/README.md

 # Basic-Python
-Is a repository for Basic Python curse
+Is a repository for Basic Python course